The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Our top picks for the easiest cards to get can help you access a credit line and boost your credit score.
 The easiest credit cards to get, especially with bad credit or no credit, are secured credit cards.

 Secured cards like the Discover it Secured Credit Card use a security deposit instead of a hard credit inquiry for approval, making them easier to get if your credit is subpar.
-Other cards, like the Capital One Platinum Credit Card, only require fair credit and may be easier to qualify for than cards with higher credit requirements.
+Other cards, like the Capital One Platinum Secured Credit Card, are open to people with no credit history and may be easier to qualify for than cards with specific credit requirements.

 Secured Credit Cards